Localized Towers on the Composite Magnetic Monopole and the Weak Gravity Conjecture$=$Distance Conjecture Connection in Effective Field Theories: The Energy Spectrum of the CMM

-updating the considerations around eq.~\eqref{eq:hie1}.
-Anticipating that our large $Z$ limit is related to the boundary of the moduli space as in eq.~\eqref{eq:Z}, the result \eqref{eq:Erotj} is in accordance with the prediction of the extended DC: Assuming \eqref{eq:Z}, the energy scale of the rotational modes scales as $E_{\rm rot} \propto Z^{-6} \propto \exp [-6c \phi/M_P]$.
-This exponential behaviour is in agreement with the prediction of the extended DC.
+In the limit of our interest, i.e. $e \ll 1$, $Z \gg 1$, with $eZ$ fixed, the energy scale of the rotational excitations scales as $Z^{-6}$.
+Anticipating that our large $Z$ limit is related to the extended DC as in eq.~\eqref{eq:ZE}, the result \eqref{eq:Erotj} is in accordance with the prediction of the extended DC:

 It is useful to compare the energy scale of the rotational modes with the UV cut-off scale $\Lambda_{\rm low} \sim 1/L_m$ of the Low Energy EFT: